 - 8 stemmed cherries for garnish

-- In a mixing bowl, add in the cream cheese and granulated sugar.
-Mix until completely incorporated.
-Scrape the sides and bottom of the bowl and mix again to avoid any lumps of cream cheese in your batter.
+- In a mixing bowl, add in the cream cheese.
+Beat with a hand mixer on medium until smooth.
+Scrape the sides and bottom of the bowl.

-- Add in the eggs one at a time.
-Mix each egg completely before adding the next.
-Also scrape down the bowl after adding each egg.
+- Add in the vanilla extract and then the eggs one at a time.
+Beat in each egg completely before adding the next.
+Scrape down the bowl after incorporating each egg.

 - Add in the cherry juice and sour cream.
 Mix until incorporated.